Israel Pummels Gaza After US Congress Approves Military Aid

-(MENAFN- Gulf Times) Israel pounded Gaza with air strikes and artillery fire on Wednesday after the US Congress approved $13 billion in military aid.
+(MENAFN- Jordan Times) GAZA STRIP, Palestinian Territories - Israel pounded Gaza with air strikes and artillery fire on Wednesday after the US Congress approved $13 billion in military aid.

 Israeli Foreign Minister Israel Katz said the Senate's approval of the aid package already passed by the House of Representatives sent a "strong message to all our enemies" in a post on social media platform X.